lukso-network/docs/docs/tools/lsp-smart-contracts/working-with-remix.md

    - Ensure Blockscout is selected
    - Click the "Verify" button

-After verification, your contract will be visible and verified on the LUKSO testnet explorer.
+After verification, your contract will be visible and verified on the LUKSO Testnet explorer.